permaweb/ao-cookbook/src/guides/aos/index.md

 # aos

-An interactive console that allows you to participate in the ao computer, you can run your own personal process and interact with processes on the computer, or you can create and launch processes like Chatrooms, Tokens, DAO, Bots and more.
+ao is a hyper parallel computer that enables distributed compute, aos is an operating system on top of that computer.
+With aos you can interact with processes and you can code processes in a very simple an intuitive way.
+All you need is a termnial and an editor.
+The language chosen for aos is lua, it is a robust and deterministic dynamic language that is a lot of fun to work with.

 If you have done so yet, take 15 minutes and go through our `Getting Started` Tutorial?